stellar/stellar-disbursement-platform-backend/dev/README.md

     ```
 4. Update the `.env` file with the public and private keys of the two accounts created in the previous steps.

-**Option 2: Use create_env.sh script to create accounts and .env file**
+**Option 2: Use make_env.sh script to create accounts and .env file**

-You can use the make_env.sh script to automatically create a SEP-10 account funded with XLM using Friendbot, create a distribution account, and fund it with USDC by establishing a trustline and executing a path payment.  to run the make_env.sh script
+You can use the make_env.sh script to automatically create a SEP-10 account, a funded distribution account (XLM and USDC) and a trustline.  to run the make_env.sh script

 1. Use [make_env.sh](./scripts/make_env.sh) script to create stellar accounts and .env file automatically:
     1. Navigate to the `dev` directory from the terminal: